Pyeong: Korea

-Tsubo
+Taiwan

+In Taiwan, the Taiwanese ping was introduced in the period of Taiwan under Japanese rule, which remains in fairly common use and is about 3.305 m2.

+Japan

 In Japan, the usual measure of real estate floorspace is the tatami and the tsubo is reckoned as two tatami.
 The tatami varies by region but the modern standard is usually taken to be the Nagoya tatami of about 1.653 m2, producing a tsubo of 3.306 m2.
 It is sometimes reckoned as comprising 10 gō.